ScriptRaccoon/youtube-automated-title-update/README.md

 ## Retrieve the refresh token

 1. Inside the repository, run the script `pnpm auth`.
-This script will only be needed once.
-2. Open the URL that is displayed.
+2. Open `http://localhost:3000` and follow the link.
 3. Login with the account that manages your YouTube account.
-In case you are having a brand account, you need to choose the brand account.
+In case you have a brand account, you need to choose the brand account.
-4. After login, you will be redirected to an URL of the form `http://localhost:3000/callback?code=...&scopes=...`.
-Ignore that nothing is shown here.
-Only copy the `code` parameter in the URL.
-If necessary, decode HTML characters (e.g. `%2F` is a slash)
-5. Paste the code to the terminal that is running the script.
-6. An object will be logged which contains, in particular, the refresh token.
+4. After login, you will be redirected to `http://localhost:3000/callback` and see a refresh token and access token.
+In case you already generated a refresh token which has not expired, it will not be included in the response.
-7. Copy the refresh token to the `.env` file.
-It should now be complete.
+5. Copy the refresh token to the `.env` file.
+The file should now be complete.

+Repeat this step in case your refresh token has expired.

 ## Test the update script locally